Ambassador Thomas Greminger is the Director of the Geneva Centre for Security Policy (GCSP).

-Anina supports the West Africa Programme and works with selected partners on their Organisational Development, Conflict Sensitivity and Inclusive Dialogue with Business processes.
+Anina supports the West Africa Programme and works with selected partners on their Organisational Development, Conflict Sensitivity and Business Engagement processes.

 Before joining PeaceNexus, Anina worked for Terre des Hommes, the World Economic Forum, and interned at the ABB Group, Bosch and Volkswagen.
 She also worked as a German teacher in Geneva.

 Anina holds a tri-national BSc in International Business Management from the University of Applied Sciences in Basel, the Université de Haute Alsace in Colmar, and the Duale Hochschule Baden-Württemberg in Lörrach.
 As part of the degree, she spent a semester in Mexico.
 Anina also holds a Masters in International Affairs from the Graduate Institute of International and Development Studies, Geneva.

 Through her research, she has specialised in gender, conflict and peacebuilding.
 Anina won the Jorge Pérez-López Student Award for graduate students on her article, “Discourses on Migration – A Cuban Case Study.”
 She speaks German, English, French and Spanish.